-SUBJECT MFL
+SUBJECT MFL-French

-Curriculum Leader Mrs J Whiteford
+Curriculum Leader Mrs A Coons

-jwhiteford@brs.srscmat.co.uk
+acoons@brs.srscmat.co.uk

 The specification covers three distinct themes.
 These themes apply to all four question papers.
 Students are expected to understand and provide information and opinions about these themes relating to their own experiences and those of other people, including people in countries/communities where MFL is spoken.